jamespjh/eResearch-meeting-list/.github/ISSUE_TEMPLATE/new_event.md

 - [ ] The last instance of the event was less than 5 years ago
 - [ ] The event has a public website
 - [ ] The event has an agenda with some form of published proceedings
-- [ ] The event published proceedings with persistent identifiers

 <!-- For maintainers: -->